HayaAbuRaed/Living-the-Simple-Life-Project/README.md

 ## 🚀 Usage
 - A Netlify link is provided a the top of this READEME file
-- This project is deployed using :octocat: GitHub pages
+- This project is deployed using :octocat: GitHub pages, click <a href="https://hayaaburaed.github.io/Living-the-Simple-Life-Project/"> here </a> or click the link in the sidebar
 - Downlad the files a and open it with any text editor, vs code, atom, etc...

 ## 📝 License